richtastic/ff/src/3DR/wiki/app.md

 0 + 2 = UEX4H682
 1 + 2 = NY9RPQHA

+=> is there a way to get better spread of points ?
+	=> want more corners for 2D to search from
+- 2D match filter on RIFT / NCC score

+- affine matrices for non-flat planes may not map well ? [simple sphere patch vs actual object surface patch (optimized normal)]
+... how much overhead is an optimization step for getting better normal for each patch?
+[11x11 vs 5x5]

+- when optimizing patch using images: avg size of minimum projection should scale up / down to compare size

+-

+patchInitOrUpdate
+	this.updateP3DPatch(point3D);
+	this.initialEstimatePatch(point3D);

+		updateP3DPatch

+		Stereopsis.patchNonlinear(center,size,normal,right,up,moveDirection,visibleViews,point3D,doTranslate);

+Stereopsis.World.prototype.updateP3DPatch = function(point3D, doTranslate){

+--- need to detect when affine propagation stops (goes real low ?)

+--- when to subdivide?:
+	- when change in F & R errors are becoming ~ minimum
+	- when propagation is leveling out (will always have some delta drop/add ~ in/out)

+...
+	probe2DNNAffine
+		bestMatch2DFromLocation
+			bestAffine2DFromLocation
+				R3D.bestAffine2DFromExisting
+					R3D.bestAffineLocationFromLocation

+=> check cells & space are working well together

+/*
+only worth spending time on cells with fairly good corner values how to prune bad 2D / affine matches ?
+*/

 - stereopsis not propagating seeds into all spots
 	- maybe allowed have more than allowed error ...